AlbMej/Syllaview/UX ∕ UI Design/Quantitative Research/Quantitative research Q&A/Quantitative research questions.md

+# Quantitative Research Questions

 We are conducting quantitative research to determine the interest level in our product.
 We want to know how many of our users currently have a calendar/reminder app or similar product.

 1. How many classes do you currently take?
 2. How many times have you thrown out a syllabus?